 Members under 21 years of age should visit their dentist for a checkup once every six months.
 Checkups begin at six months after an infant's first tooth erupts or by twelve months of age.
 Children and adolescents can get orthodontic services for the entire length of treatment and other services to fix dental problems.
-Members up to 21 can also access the Fluoride Varnish Program, offered by providers certified from the WVU School of Dentistry.
+Members under 21 can also access the Fluoride Varnish Program, offered by providers certified from the WVU School of Dentistry.
 For more information about the fluoride varnish application, ask your provider.
 Children are covered for non-emergency and emergency dental services.

-For adults 21 years and older, THP, in partnership with Skygen, will cover up to \$1,000 in preventive and restorative dental care.
+For adults 21 years and older for Medicaid and 19 years and older for WVCHIP, THP, in partnership with Skygen, will cover up to \$1,000 in preventive and restorative dental care.
 This includes services such as cleanings, x-rays, crowns and other preventive and restorative services.
 Any cost above \$1,000 will be your responsibility to pay the dentist.
+The \$1,000 benefit resets each January 1.